 6) Praise from Zizou

-He might be compared to Germany legend Franz Beckenbauer due to his unrivalled ball-playing ability, but for Hummels, French playmaker Zinedine Zidane was No1.
-Being labelled "the most positive surprise" of EURO 2012 by the 1998 World champion must have gone down very well indeed in the Hummels household.
+He might be compared to Germany legend Franz Beckenbauer due to his ball-playing ability, but for Hummels, French playmaker Zinedine Zidane was No1.
+Being labelled "the most positive surprise" of EURO 2012 by the 1998 FIFA World Cup winner must have gone down very well indeed in the Hummels household.

 8) Partner in crime

 In a survey conducted by Sky Germany and the readers of Closer magazine, Hummels' wife Cathy Fischer was voted "Germany's most popular WAG 2013", and she's won another curious title: "Miss FC Bayern 2007".
 Fischer, who calls Victoria Beckham her idol, has been in a relationship with Mats since he was 18, and the two were married in June 2015.

 His mother Holthoff is a well-known sports journalist and became the first woman to commentate on a football game on German television.
 Mats often went along to broadcasts when he was still a child and even considered working as a journalist himself.
 "The media is his home," explained Holthoff.
 "Whenever he has a match, there's at least one journalist saying, 'I remember when you were little.'"